 Razor blades Use a safety razor instead of disposable ones.
 In the UK we throw away millions of disposable razors.
 Safety razors also cause less skin irritation because your skin isn’t having several slightly blunt blades dragging across it multiple times.
 They get a really smooth shave despite the single blade, and the blades are recyclable.
 No waste.
 Combine it with a shaving bar and you’re set.

 Shampoo bars They come without the plastic bottle and just one bar is the equivalent to two shampoo bottles.
-Conditioner bars are also available and are brilliant and last even longer!
-This often works out cheaper (brand dependant of course) because they last so much longer than bottles do!
+Conditioner bars are also available and are brilliant and last even longer.
+This often works out cheaper (brand dependent of course) because they last so much longer than bottles do.